virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 The structure follows the track proposed by the awesome Stanford course.
 You can find the slides [here](http://cs231n.github.io/) and the video [here](https://www.youtube.com/watch?v=vT1JzLTH4G4&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv).

-The course slightly pushes more on the Convolutional Neural Network type, but it gives you a good understanding of all the other types.
+The course leans a bit more on the Convolutional Neural Network type, but it gives you a good understanding of all the other types.

 [This](http://introtodeeplearning.com/) is an alternative course from MIT, it has slightly different contents.